zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 }
 ```

 By now the above pattern should be familiar.
-We always check that the transaction is signed; then we verify that the Kitty
+We always check that the transaction is signed; then
+we verify that:

-being transfer is owned by the sender of this transaction; and last we call the `transfer_kitty_to` helper to update
+1. The Kitty being transferred is owned by the sender of this transaction;
+2. The Kitty is not transferred to its owner (a redundant operation);
+3. The recipient has the capacity to receive one more kitty;

-all storage items appropriately.
+Lastly we call the `transfer_kitty_to` helper to update all storage items appropriately.

 #### `transfer_kitty_to`

-Now, the `transfer_kitty_to` function will be a helper to perform all storage updates once a Kitty has been bought and sold.
+Now, the `transfer_kitty_to` function will be a helper to perform all storage updates once a Kitty
+is transferred (and it is going to be called when a kitty is bought and sold too).
+All it needs to
-All it needs to do is perform safety checks and update the following storage items:
+do is perform safety checks and update the following storage items:

 - `KittiesOwned`: to update the owner of the Kitty.
-- `Kitties`: to reset the price in the Kitty object to None.
+- `Kitties`: to reset the price in the Kitty object to `None`.

 Copy the following to replace ACTION #6: